luk036/luk036.github.io/flows/byoos.md

 ---

-## Solution: Live USB and Docker
+## Solution: Live USB and Docker🐋

 - History: Demo CD from Magazine
-- Now, USB and Docker
+- Now, USB and Docker🐋

 ---